-A PhD Comprehensive Background Examination form must be submitted to the PhD Coordinator/Advisor at least eight weeks prior to the desired exam date with the signatures of all committee members.
+A PhD Comprehensive Background Examination form must be submitted to the PhD Coordinator/Advisor at least four weeks prior to the desired exam date with the signatures of all committee members.
 The Comprehensive Background Examination Committee must be approved by the Associate Chair of Graduate Studies.
 The Comprehensive Background Examination Committee later becomes the Comprehensive Proposal Examination Committee and PhD Thesis Examining Committee.
 Your supervisor(s) are not present for the Comprehensive Background Examination.

 Your supervisor will also need to select a neutral Chair from ECE for the comprehensive background examination.
 The role of the Chair is to ensure that the examination is conducted according to University comprehensive examination guidelines.
 The Chair is not an examiner and cannot vote.

 All committee members must be in attendance at the comprehensive examination; appointment of delegates for comprehensive examinations is not permitted.
 Participation via electronic means (teleconference or video conference) will be permitted at the discretion of the Associate Chair of Graduate Studies and only in cases of emergency.
 Should an exception be made, no more than one member may participate via electronic means.